Lecturer, Language Centre

 Principal researchers: Assoc.
 Prof. Dr Andrew Littlejohn (SHBIE), Dr Ishamina Athirah Muntassir Gardiner (LC), Dr Sarah Boye (LC)

-Served as a reviewer for International Journal of Applied Linguistics - 2018
+Reviewer for International Journal of Applied Linguistics (Wiley) - 2018

 Conducting research on: